opentensor/old-docs/src/cli/GettingStarted.md

 ```

-You will be notified when installation is complete, and the next step will be to create your keys.
+You will be notified when the installation is complete, and the next step will be to create your keys.

 ## Creating Your Keys